amitxv/PC-Tuning/docs/post-install.md

     - Uninstall bloatware in **Settings > Apps > Apps & Features**

-        - In the **Optional features** section, uninstall everything apart from Microsoft Paint, Notepad & WordPad
+        - In the **Optional features** section, uninstall everything apart from Microsoft Paint, Notepad & Wordpad

         - Restart your PC once before following the next steps (important)